MKHUZI001/CryptoToCombatCorruption/README.md

 The command: `npm install` should install all used packages for the app

 ## IP addresses
  Ensure that IP addresses macth the device you are using, current files only include IP address used during project development

+## Server Error on some browsers (Cross-Origin Restrictions)
+For browers with Cross-Origin Restrictions (espetially Safari) please disable this setting or the app will not work the blockchain network